L0laapk3/RLBot-BM/README.md

 This has a number of advantages:
 * Tick perfect, no more dropped ticks when the framerate dips
-* Zero-latency mode
+* Zero-latency, bots can respond immediately in the next tick
 * Guarantees with regards to minimum provided computation time for each tick (currently 4ms)
-* Bots get extra time while the game renders frames in parallel
+* Uses multiple hooks, bots get extra time while the game renders frames in parallel (NYI)
 * Extra information is provided such as per wheel contact information
+* Dropshot tile data and rumble item type data (NYI)
 * Working lockstep functionality that allows bots as much time as required to compute each tick (NYI)
 * Tick perfect state setting (NYI)